gantoreno/nvim-gabriel/README.md

 ## Contributing

-As you might know, maintaining a Vim colorscheme is no easy task.
-There are a lot of syntax highlighting libraries out there which all do slightly different things.
-Also, ever heard of [TreeSitter](https://tree-sitter.github.io/tree-sitter/)?

 If you like the colorscheme, and you'd like to help me on making it even better, feel free to open pull requests adding more features.
 You can use my [VSCode theme](https://github.com/gantoreno/vscode-gabriel) as a guide on how things should look and feel for every language.
 I'll be glad to receive any kind of support regarding development!

-## Credits

-Special thanks to [Roman Lafourcade](https://github.com/romainl) for [Vim-RNB](https://github.com/romainl/vim-rnb), an amazing tool to create vim colorschemes with the Ruby language, made 100% easier the start of this project.

 ## License